EthanMacDonald/Rigour_Vibe/README.md

 - **Vibe Coding**: Fast but can break complex features
 - **Spec-Then-Code**: Rigorous but heavy for straightforward tasks

-**Hybrid Vibe** adapts to your project's complexity while maintaining quality through incremental testing.
+**Rigour Vibe** adapts to your project's complexity while maintaining quality through incremental testing.

-## 🧭 The Hybrid Approach
+## 🧭 The Rigour Approach

 ### Core Principles